Exercise: Nigeria Floods#

 Tip

 • In the panel, you can search for places on the OpenStreetMap by typing the name of the place in the search bar.
 Often it makes sense to add additional information like the name of the country.
-Try for example “Laujeri Bulama, Nigeria”.
+For example, try “Laujeri Bulama, Nigeria”.

 2. Now we have all our tools in place.
-In the next step, we create a new point vector layer from scratch to digitize the location of the affected communities.
+In the next step, we create a new point vector layer from scratch to digitise the location of the affected communities.

 • Click on Layer –> Create Layer -> New GeoPackage Layer(Wiki Video)